3 Things That Can Happen If Your Air Conditioner Isn't Level

 • Higher energy costs due to less efficient cooling.

-If your air conditioner isn’t level, it may vibrate excessively.
-This can cause annoying sounds when on and even require air conditioning repair.
+If your air conditioner isn’t level, it may vibrate more than normal.
+This can create annoying noises when on and even require air conditioning repair.

 • Place more strain on parts and wear them out faster.